-In the previous monitoring report it was reported that progress on the Core Strategy had been steady with the completion of the Issues and Options six-week consultation taking place at the end of October until mid-December 2007 and the Council working towards the next stage of plan production, which would see a draft plan prepared and made available for comment.
+In December 2008 AMR it was reported that progress on the Core Strategy had been steady with the completion of the Issues and Options six-week consultation taking place at the end of October until mid-December 2007 and the Council was working towards the next stage of plan production, which would see a draft plan prepared and made available for comment.

-Over the previous, 2008-2009 monitoring period however, there were changes in the regulations, which meant that the Council had to undergo a further regulation 25 stage of plan production and consultation, which is referred to as the Reg 25 Core Strategy consultation.
+Over the 2008-2009 monitoring period however, there were changes in the regulations, which meant that the Council had to undergo a further regulation 25 stage of plan production and consultation, which is referred to as the Reg 25 Core Strategy consultation.
 The public consultation on this document took place between 25th August and 20th October 2010.
 This consultation document provided considerably more detail than the Issues and Options stage, and introduced draft Development Management polices for consideration as well as thematic Key Statements.
-A high level of public response was received to this consultation and it is considered that by the end of the next monitoring period, a summary of the representations and main findings will have been published to inform the next stage (regulation 27 stage) of the process.
+A high level of public response was received to this consultation and a summary of the representations and main findings document was published in March 2011.
+This summary document highlighted that further, additional work was needed on the spatial Development Strategy options and therefore an additional round of consultation on alternative options was undertaken between June and August 2011.
+A summary of representations received on this stage of consultation was published in November 2011.
+The combination of all of this Regulation 25 stage work will feed into the next, preferred option (Regulation 27) stage of the core Strategy, anticipated for publication in early February 2012.